yneves/jquery-resizer/README.md

 jQuery plugin to make siblings resizable within their parent.

-### Why another resizer?

-This one is not about resizing a floating element, like a popup or something.
-It's focused on siblings within their parent.
+This is not about resizing a floating element, like a popup or something.
+It's about resizing on siblings within their parent, like flex boxes.
 When resizing, if element reaches its minimum dimension then the resizing moves to the next element and so on.
 Also, it does not append anything to your DOM to act as a handler, instead, mouse position is checked against edges.
 The goal is to feature a fully resizable UI.

 ## Usage